sachasayan/minstrel/README.md

 copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+Portions of Minstrel may end up commercial, but it's intended that the base source code will always remain free/gratis.
 It's yours, y'all.
 Do what you want with it.
 Just don't sue me.